 'Otto Daily' explores the complexities around how historical patterns like migration and religion, have reconfigured the identity of the indigenous Otto community in Lagos, Nigeria.

-Otto is located at the south of Oyingbo, Lagos.
-Prior to the sixteenth century a number of Awori, the southernmost of the Yoruba speaking people dispersed from Isheri, a village twelve miles up the Ogun River, seeking refuge from a conflict.
-A group of them settled in modern day Lagos.
-There they established three main settlements, Iddo, Lagos Island and Otto.
-Overtime, Iddo and Lagos Island both expanded into a major international metropolitan trading centre.
+Otto is located in the south of Oyingbo, Lagos.
+Prior to the sixteenth century a number of Awori, the southernmost of the Yoruba speaking people dispersed from Isheri, a village twelve miles up the Ogun River, seeking refuge from conflict.
+A group of them settled in modern-day Lagos.
+There they established three main settlements, Iddo, Lagos Island, and Otto.
+Overtime, Iddo and Lagos Island both expanded into a major international metropolitan trading centers.

 However, the Otto settlement still retains much of its and communal identity and domestic form of trade.
-This settlement have tradition of origin that have been kept alive till today.
-Although, mainly occupied by Yorubas, their customs and traditions have been redefined with distinct customs through the influx of people from neighbouring states and the Nigerian hinterland.
+This settlement has a tradition of origin that has been kept alive till today.
+Although mainly occupied by Yorubas, their customs and traditions have been redefined with distinct customs through the influx of people from neighboring states and the Nigerian hinterland.